dummylabs/watchman/README.md

 [AppDaemon](https://appdaemon.readthedocs.io/en/latest/index.html) can work with any flavour of Home Assistant setup.
 If you use Home Assistant Operating System or Home Assistant Supervised, the easiest way to install AppDaemon 4 will be the addon from the Add-on store.
 Once the addon is installed and started, it will create a folder in /config/appdaemon with the needed structure for AppDaemon to run.
 AppDaemon can also be installed for HA Container and HA Core flavors, check the documentation [here](https://appdaemon.readthedocs.io/en/latest/INSTALL.html).

+### Note on Home Assistant Docker Installation
+If you have Home Assistant Container setup and have installed AppDaemon in a docker container, a few additional steps required to make it compatible with HACS:
+ - Make sure your Home Assistant root folder (which contains configuration.yaml file) is mapped  as `/config` volume within the AppDaemon container
+ - Create `appdaemon/apps` folder within Home Assistant root which will be accessible as `/config/appdaemon/apps` within the AppDaemon container
+ - Set up apps directory in AppDaemon configuration file `app_dir: /config/appdaemon/apps`

 ## Watchman installation
 Once you have AppDaemon up and running (check the logs), you can proceed to install watchman either manually or through HACS.
-It is important to have AppDaemon up and running before installing watchman.

 ### Install with HACS
 This is a recommended way to install watchman.
 Installation in HACS is done in three simple steps: